Home > Consumer Contracts > A Legally Binding Contract That You Didn't Mean to Enter?

 Be careful what you wish for!

-• Be careful what you say / agree with others
+• Be careful what you say or agree to — even over the phone

 Share Your Story, Join the Discussion or Seek Advice..